OneupO/BNDCI/README.md

 # BNDCI
-Electron app, pick random numbers from the list
+Electron app, pick random numbers from the list.